-- 23.16 The design and construction of roadways within the local transportation network shall utilize sound access management principles and shall be in accordance with the County servicing standards. - 23.17 The designation and design of local roads within the transportation network, including classification, street sizing, and intersection/access spacing, shall be determined at the time of local plan preparation.
-Local roads shall be designed in accordance with the urban or rural cross section requirements established by the County. - 23.18 Modified road standards that incorporate Low Impact Development techniques may be supported by the County for local plans that are comprehensive in nature, integrate cohesively into the surroundings, and provide a storm water management plan that incorporates low impact development techniques.
+- 20.17 The design and construction of roadways within the local transportation network shall use sound access management principles and shall be in accordance with the County Servicing Standards. - 20.18 The designation and design of local roads within the transportation network, including classification, street sizing, and intersection/access spacing, shall be determined at the time of local plan preparation.
+Local roads shall be designed in accordance with the urban or rural cross section requirements established by the County. - 20.19 Modified road standards that incorporate Low Impact Development (LID) techniques may be supported by the County for local plans that are comprehensive in nature, integrate cohesively into the surroundings, and provide a storm water management plan that incorporates LID techniques.